sheriecarter/public-library-app/1_users_and_auth.md

 rails g controller sessions --no-assets
 ```

-This will create both `sessions_controller.rb` and `sessions_helper.rb`, but it will skip adding `app/assets/javascripts/sessions.coffee` and `app/assets/stylesheets/sessions.scss`.
+This will create  `sessions_controller.rb`, `sessions_helper.rb` and a `views/sessions/` directory, but it will skip adding `app/assets/javascripts/sessions.coffee` and `app/assets/stylesheets/sessions.scss`.

 Now we need to add the `sessions#new` action.
+This will just show a log in form that takes a user's password and email.

 <details><summary>click for code</summary>
 ```ruby